 The problem of prediction accuracy is not just limited to India.
 Despite their far superior infrastructure and deep pockets, developed countries are also battling the accuracy issue.
 Moreover, global warming and climate change are further escalating the problem.

-Also Read American Airlines Corporate Office Headquarters
+Also Read Old Country Buffet Corporate office Headquarters

 But India has the potential to overcome these problems and improve its prediction accuracy rate in the upcoming years.
 The country has developed its own weather prediction models and is working to improve them.
 So, hopefully, our farmers will be able to rely more on weather predictions soon.